Avokadoen/ecez/byte_format.md

 ## <a name="chunk_sec"></a>Chunks

+// TODO: describe some restrictions on chunk order

 This section contain each chunk defined by ezby and how they can be parsed.

 ### EZBY - File header metadata